 The Minnesota Institute for Sustainable Agriculture (MISA) was established in 1991.
 It is housed within the Department of Agronomy and Plant Genetics at the University of Minnesota.
 MISA’s structure is a partnership between the University of Minnesota; University of Minnesota Extension; and the Sustainer's Coalition, a network of community organizations.

 MISA originally had a five year charter.
-'Sunset Reviews' in 1996, 2000-2001, 2006, and 2011 culminated in decisions by the University and the Sustainers’ Coalition to renew MISA for another five years.
+'Sunset Reviews' in 1996, 2000-2001, 2006, 2011, and 2016 culminated in decisions by the University and the Sustainers’ Coalition to renew MISA for another five years.
 University of Minnesota Extension became a formal partner organization with MISA in 2006.
-The next Sunset Review will take place in 2016.
+The next Sunset Review is currently underway in 2021.